Hospitality and Tourism Management, B.S.

-Hospitality and tourism management (HTM) is a very dynamic sector of the service industry encompassing a wide variety of career opportunities that include lodging, food and beverage, recreation, leisure, club management, resort operations, travel, tourism, and event management.
+Grand Valley's hospitality and tourism management major is a dynamic program that encompasses a wide variety of career opportunities, such as lodging, food and beverage, recreation, leisure, club management, resort operations, travel, tourism, and event management.

 Students majoring in hospitality and tourism management must complete the following:

 - HTM field requirement (7 credits).

 - Two HTM concentrations (minimum 18 credits).

 Why Study Hospitality and Tourism Management at Grand Valley?

 Hospitality and tourism management students can expect:

 - a curriculum that reflects modern industry concepts and best practices;